Share it on:

 Shark finning is the horrific practice of catching a shark just to remove its fins.
 The shark’s fins are cut off while they are still alive.
 The shark is then thrown overboard and back into the ocean.
-Without their fins, sharks can not swim and suffer from significant blood loss.
+Sharks can not swim without their fins and suffer from significant blood loss.
 They ultimately starve to death or are slowly eaten by other fish.
 Most drown because sharks need to keep moving to force water through their gills for oxygen.

 Why are Shark Fins so Valuable?

 Most countries do not utilize shark meat in their diet because the quality is ordinarily inferior to that of something such as tuna.
 The only portion of the shark economically valuable to a fisherman is the actual fin.

 Shark finning is a multi-billion dollar industry.
 There is a high demand for dried shark fins from specific countries, such as China, where eating shark fins is a symbol of status.
 In Chinese culture, shark fin is believed to enhance skin quality, increase energy, improve low cholesterol, and prevent heart disease.
 Sharks are also hunted for other products, such as meat, leather, and health supplements.

 Shark Fin soup is a popular dish in Chinese culture.
 Traditionally, the dish was served by Chinese Emperors.
 When it was first developed in ancient China, it was viewed as a luxury dish and was often served as a way to impress guests during celebrations such as weddings, banquets, and critical business deals.
 The dish was a way to communicate power, wealth, and prestige while showing respect, honor, and appreciation to the guests.